wp-plugins/contact-form-manager/readme.txt

 If you are using the recaptcha, please make sure that you have configured the public key and private key.

 = 9.
-Why is site admin not receiving any mail from the contact form ? =
+Why is site admin not receiving any mail from the contact-form ? =

 While editing the 'Mail to site admin' section of a contact form, you need to specify the 'from email' address.
 Since you want the message from your visitor's email id, we are using the shortcode of the user email field here.
 The code is something like [email-2].

 But in some servers, the host does not allow to send emails with from addresses that are outside the server domain.
 So in such conditions, you need to add an email address of your own  domain in the 'from email' section.

 = 10.
-Does the contact form plugin save the contact requests in database so that admin can view it from admin panel ? =
+Does the contact-form plugin save the contact requests in database so that admin can view it from admin panel ? =

 Yes, you need to purchase the premium version of contact form manager plugin to have this feature.

 = 11.
-Is it possible to duplicate a contact form with its current settings ? =
+Is it possible to duplicate a contact-form with its current settings ? =

 Yes, we have this feature in the premium  version of contact form plugin.

 = 12.
-Where can i get the premium version of contact form manager ? =
+Where can i get the premium version of contact-form-manager ? =

 The premium version of contact form manager can be purchased from our site [xyzscripts.com](http://xyzscripts.com/wordpress-plugins/xyz-wp-contact-form/ "XYZ WP Contact Form").